WebbPSF Tutorials

 WebbPSF for Roman: PSF with default parameters.

-The simulated PSF on detector pixel scale can be displayed and saved using the following calls:
+The simulated PSF in detector pixels can be displayed and saved using the following calls:

 webbpsf.display_psf(default_psf, ext='DET_SAMP')